 There are several tools for making low-fidelity wireframes, including pencil and paper, whiteboards, digital drawing apps, or dedicated design software.
 Use whatever works best for you, but remember that each method will have its pros and cons.

-With the mobile app design basics out of the way, let’s jump into the list of best mobile app design tools.
+With the mobile app design basics out of the way, let’s jump into the list of the best mobile app design tools.

 Adobe Experience Design (XD) is a great mobile app prototyping software.